Moon Gazing, Brotherly Lens, WE ARE ALL DOING TIME, and more

 This new group exhibition at DVAA is a nod to the legacy of the late long-time Philly painter, printmaker, and professor Chen Lok Lee.
 Curated by Lee’s daughter, Romana Lee-Akiyama, the exhibition looks to explore contemporary expressions of identity for Asian and Asian American artists connected to Philadelphia.

-The opening reception is Saturday, September 7 from 4-7pm, with the closing reception with an artist talk happening on Sunday, September 22 from 12-2pm.
+The opening reception is Saturday, September 7, from 4pm to 7pm, with the closing reception with an artist talk happening on Sunday, September 22, from 12pm to 2pm.

 Brotherly Lens: A Portrait of Philadelphia